What you will discover

 Is insect zapper UV light dangerous?

 Although UV radiation has many advantages, too much UV exposure can be harmful to your health.
-Unless someone approaches the bug zapper too closely, directly faces it, or is exposed to it for an extended period of time, the UV light it emits won't pose a serious threat to them.
+Unless someone approaches the bug zapper too closely, directly faces it, or is exposed to it for an extended period of time, the UV 365nm LED black light it emits won't pose a serious threat to them.

 Since UV-A has longer wavelengths, it penetrates more effectively and consumes less energy.
 This light can enter the skin and has been linked to a higher risk of skin cancer development.